Updated: Nov 8

 "Washing someone's mouth out with soap" is also a form of corporal punishment.
 As is making someone stand and sit in an uncomfortable position or location for a period of time, withholding food or liquids, and/or denying access to the bathroom.

-The use of corporal punishment against a child is legal for parents in all 50 states in the United States of America.
+The use of corporal punishment against a child is legal for parents in all 50 states in the eyes of the United States of America federal government.
 In fact, corporal punishment, usually in the form of "paddling" is still allowed in some schools in 19 US states.
+This form of discipline in schools seems to be something of ancient times, but surprisingly continues to be allowed today.

-An international movement, centered on the International Covenant on Civil and Political Rights (ICCPR), has resulted in outlawing the use of corporal punishment against children at school and/or in the home in 63 countries.
+An international movement, centered on the International Covenant on Civil and Political Rights (ICCPR), has resulted in outlawing the use of corporal punishment and protects children at school and/or in the home in 63 countries.

 So, when is corporal punishment "child abuse"?

-The law in all 50 states clearly defines child abuse as when a child has been injured by a parent's intentional (or non-accidental) actions.
+So when is it abuse vs discipline?
+The law in all 50 states clearly defines child abuse as when a child has been injured by a family member’s intentional (or non-accidental) actions.
 When corporal punishment causes injury, including bruising, swelling, scratches, and cuts, this is child physical abuse.
 When corporal punishment causes substantial risk of such injury, like when a child is hit with a dangerous implement, or in the face, it is also considered child physical abuse.

 Why don't we all agree?